IsaacX777/Weather-App/README.md

 # Weather-App
-This is a weather app
+This is a weather app.

+Creators: Isaac Sun, Allen Sun.